What is a Piston Compressor and How Does it Work?

 - Electric motor or engine: provides the power to drive the crankshaft, which, in turn, moves the piston(s).

 - Air tank: stores the compressed air for use when needed.
+This tank acts as a buffer for the compressed air consumer.

 - Lubrication system: lubricates the moving parts, using oil or special coatings to reduce friction.